dataGuyJosh/w3PythonML/notes.md

 Use one hot encoding when
 - order does not matter for a feature e.g. car models
 - feature has few categories

+# Part 19 - K-means
+K-means is an unsupervised learning method for clustering data points.
+The algorithm iteratively divides data points into K clusters by minimizing the variance in each cluster.

+First, each data point is randomly assigned to one of the K clusters.
+Then, we compute the centroid (functionally the center) of each cluster, and reassign each data point to the cluster with the closest centroid.
+We repeat this process until the cluster assignments for each data point are no longer changing.

+K-means clustering requires us to select K, the number of clusters we want to group the data into.
+The elbow method lets us graph the inertia (a distance-based metric) and visualize the point at which it starts decreasing linearly.
+This point is referred to as the "eblow" and is a good estimate for the best value for K based on our data.